bluez-sh/gsoc-2019-log/log.md

 ### July 1: Monday

 Carl sent me a sample without colr atom, which was compatible with Apple.
-Now I did have other samples where there was not colr atom which worked as well, but looking at that file I realised what the reason could be, and I was right.
+Now I did have other samples where there was no colr atom which worked as well, but looking at that file I realised what the reason could be, and I was right.
 Looks like placing the iloc atom before certain atoms is the solution, it was that simple (but not so easy to guess as nothing such is mentioned in the standard).